laravel/docs/structure.md

 <a name="the-database-directory"></a>
 #### The Database Directory

-The `database` directory contains your database migration and seeds.
+The `database` directory contains your model factories, database migration and seeds.
 If you wish, you may also use this directory to hold an SQLite database.

 <a name="the-public-directory"></a>
 #### The Public Directory